The Maze – Canyonlands Mountain Biking

 - Solitude and exploration in a truly awesome landscape

-Day 1: Meet group at Holiday River Expeditions headquarters in Green River, Utah.
-A three-hour van ride to Bagpipe Butte Overlook, where we will begin biking.
-The first day’s ride will take the group down the Flint Trail, the most technically difficult riding of the trip . . . those with less experience will feel no shame in walking a short stretch of this mile-long descent into the country the old-timers call “under the Ledge”.
-The trail will take once more serious descent off the Flint Cove onto the White rim Sandstone layer, where it will be wide open riding to the Maze Overlook, our camp for the night.
+Day One: Meet group at Holidays headquarters in Green River, Utah for a three-hour van ride to Bagpipe Butte Overlook.
+The first day’s ride will take the group down the Flint Trail, the most technically difficult riding of the trip.
+Those with less experience will feel no shame in walking a short stretch of this mile-long descent into the country the old-timers call “under the Ledge”.
+The trail will take one more serious descent off the Flint Cove onto the White rim Sandstone layer, where it will be wide open riding to the Maze Overlook, our camp for the night.
 We bike around 20 miles this day and lose about 1700 feet of elevation.

-Day 3: Lizard Rock, Chimney Rock, the Wall, the Plug, and The Fins are a few of the countless rock monuments that make this days ride border on the surreal.
-Depending on group desires, this days riding will cover between 10 and 30 miles with plenty of viewpoints to stop and garner inspiration.
+Day Three: Lizard Rock, Chimney Rock, the Wall, the Plug, and The Fins are a few of the countless rock monuments that make this day’s ride border on the surreal.
+Depending on group desires, this day’s riding will cover between 10 and 30 miles with plenty of viewpoints to stop and garner inspiration.

 Beginning of the trip: Upon your arrival at Holiday River Expeditions headquarters (7:00 a.m., Mountain Time), we will issue your bags.
-You can buy any last minute items from our accessory’s store at this time (see check list of what to bring for a list of items you can find at our store).
+You can buy any last minute items from our accessory’s store at this time (see our packing check list for a list of items you can find at our store).
 Before leaving our headquarters, each guest along with a Holiday guide will perform a pre-trip inspection of your bikes.
 If you are providing your own bike, please make sure that it is in good repair, we recommend a complete service by a professional shop prior to the trip.
 Guests with bikes’ that fail our inspection will be asked to rent a Holiday bike for $160.00/person.
-We will then take a three-hour van ride to the embarkation point.
+We will then take a two-hour van ride to the embarkation point.

-After the trip: We will meet our van at Hite, Utah.
-From Hite we will take you back to our headquarters in Green River (2 hour van ride).
+After the trip: We will meet our van at Mineral Canyon and we will take you back to our headquarters in Green River (2 hour van ride).
 Our expected time of arrival back at our headquarters is 4:00 to 5:00 p.m.

-The Bicycling: The Maze bike route is the most technically challenging route we offer.
+The Bicycling: The Maze bike route is a technically challenging route.
 This undeveloped dirt road has steep downhills, loose rocks, sand, and ruts.
 Riders who have no off-road bicycling experience, or who are not athletic will most likely find this trip too challenging.
 All riders should prepare for the trip by riding their bike on a regular basis prior to the trip.

 Medical emergencies: Our guides are trained in first aid and carry first aid supplies only.
 REMEMBER to bring your own prescription medicines.
 ALERT our guides to any medical problem you might have such as diabetes or allergic reactions.
 Wilderness expeditions are a long way from hospitals, doctors, and pain-relieving medicines.
 Evacuations to modern medical care are uncertain, and protracted.
 In case of evacuation and/or medical treatment beyond first aid, expenses incurred are the responsibility of the participant.